WHAT IS CCF?

 Christian Campus Fellowship exists to show college students the Love, Grace, and Truth of God found in Jesus.
 We are a UGA registered student organization that ministers to students through Bible Studies, worship times, free meals, retreats, socials, service projects, and small groups.
 CCF is a non-denominational campus ministry, and students of all different backgrounds make up our group.
 We welcome diversity!

 Are you looking for a place to grow spiritually?
 One where you will be welcomed and feel at home?
 If so, we invite you to try Christian Campus Fellowship.
 Want to learn more about God?
 Do you know nothing about God but want more out of life?
 Has your faith become stagnant?
 Are you a growing, excited Christian who wants to stay encouraged?
 Whoever you are, we want to help you get closer to God.
 We know life is hard, but we also know God is good.
 Questions are respected and welcomed at CCF, as are all people- regardless of Bible knowledge, background, or lifestyle.
-Come to a place where you can be yourself and seek God in your own time, with some helpful guidance from our student leaders, interns, and staff.
+Come to a place where you can be yourself and seek God in your own time, with some helpful guidance from our student leaders, ministry assistants, and staff.
 Come try CCF!

 We're here for YOU!